Meskedal/TTK4130/README.md

 # TTK4130
 WasteWater Project

-Currently on stuck on 2a.
+Currently stuck on 2a(see issues).
 Use WasteWater2 for assignment 2.